This post contains affiliate links. Read the full disclosure here.

 Because Disney World is bigger, they simply have a LOT more options.
 But if you do your research and plan ahead, you won’t be disappointed with food at either park.

-Pro tip though: if you go to Disneyland, don’t leave without eating a churro!
+Pro tip: If you go to Disneyland, don’t leave without eating a churro!

 When it comes to holidays, both parks go all out.